 Tour operators can schedule a facility tour with a knowledgeable docent, a fun hayride, and an on-site lunch.
 The exhibits are in four buildings connected with concrete pavement that easily accommodates any accessibility needs.
 Plan about 1 ½ hours for your visit.

 You can request a hay ride, wooden cows that help your tour members learn to “milk” and a ride on a John Deere tractor so they can learn to drive a tractor.

 To make reservations to visit the Agricultural History Project, please call 831.724.5898 or email firstname.lastname@example.org two weeks in advance of your visit.
-If you are delayed or you cancel your tour, please call or email us as soon as possible at the same contacts.
+If you are delayed or you cancel your tour, please call or email us as soon as possible.

 Your visit is $5 per person.
 Please prepay one week in advance of your visit.

 You can pre-order your box lunch or buffet (for groups 25 or more) by calling us at 831.724.5893 or emailing us at email@example.com.
 Please place your order two weeks in advance.